BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 28/05/2023
 ---
 We were in Bialystok all day - we were looking for inspiration and doing research on home details 😏.

+29/05/2023
+---
+A very nice Sunday 👍.
+We celebrated Pentecost in the church and had lunch together.
+It was very nice ☺️.

+30/05/2023
+---
+Busy and hard day 🥵.
+We got water and sewage on our construction site today - thanks dad 🥰🥰.

+31/05/2023
+---
+It's already the end of May 😯.
+Time flew by so fast!
+In the morning I went out on a bike, then work and in the afternoon we went to work on construction - cover the sewage system 🥵.

+01/06/2023
+---
+One more busy day 🥵🥵.
+We finally managed to bury everything at the construction site 💪-it was hard, but thank God we made it 👊!

+02/06/2023
+---
+I went out on my bike again in the morning and rode 20 km 🚴.
+In addition, work, tiny cleaning on the plot and that's how the day passed 🙃.

+03/06/2023
+---
+Today was a quiet day.
+We didn't go to the construction site today and instead, in the evening we went to Piotrek and Zuzia 🙂.

+04/06/2023
+---
+Quite a pleasant Saturday 😌.
+I worked a little, relaxed a little, and that's how the day passed.